 Because seniors and toddlers are more sensitive to cold, they do best when the temperature is set to 70-72°F. But while you may want to crank it up for them, you should also lower it before going to bed.
 With blankets and sheets to keep you warm, lowering your furnace to 60-65°F will keep you comfortable until morning.

 You should also lower the temperature whenever you leave the house.
 The ideal heat setting for winter is 60-65°F while you’re at school or work.
-At that level, you can quickly reheat the house when you get home while keeping energy costs to a minimum.
+At that level, you can quickly reheat the house when you get home while keeping energy costs low.

 Help Controlling Your Heating System